michael-brennan2005/mermaid/PLAN.md

             - Render and compute passes are good, just remove resource stuff.
         - Start testing subinterval eval - probably a good idea to disable current render loop and have a button that does one full pass, so its easy to capture & debug
         - Clean up svelte code, not sure if this is better to do before or after testing subinterval eval

+    - Can we only compute when equation is changed?
+        - May not work for 3d stuff where heightmap is specific to wherever the camera is at, idk